 Since 1980, the stock market has experienced an average intra-year drawdown of 13.8% and a median drawdown of 10.5%.
-Obviously, as seen in the chart, some years are more drastic than others with 1987, 2002, and 2008 being the outliers.
-The more important points to note are the years where the S&P 500 did not suffer a drawdown of at least 5-6%.
+Some years are more drastic than others, like 1987, 2002, 2008, and 2020.
+The more important point to note is the years where the S&P 500 did not suffer a drawdown of at least 5-6%.
 The only two years to not have a drawdown of greater than 5% were 1995 and 2017.
-This can help to explain just how “abnormal” the market was during 2017.
+This can help to explain just how “abnormal” the market was during those times.
 Intra-year drawdowns are normal in the stock market and aren’t always a foreshadowing of what is to come during the year.
-Looking at the chart, you can see that 29 of the past 38 years have yielded positive returns even with an intra-year decline.

-In addition, the S&P 500 was positive for 15 consecutive months from November 1, 2016 through January 31, 2018 gaining 30.43% during that time period.
-This also was an “abnormal” trend.
-Looking back to 1980, the S&P 500 had never been positive more than 9 months consecutively and even this streak only happened once from July 1982 through March 1983.
-In order to find a period in the S&P 500 similar to this, we have to go all the way back to 1958-59!
+The S&P 500 was positive for 15 consecutive months back in November 2016 through January 31, 2018, gaining 30.43% during that time, also an “abnormal” trend.
+Looking back to 1980, the S&P 500 had never been positive for more than nine months consecutively, and even this streak only happened once from July 1982 through March 1983.
+To find a period in the S&P 500 similar to this, we have to go back in time to 1958-59!

-If you have any questions about your portfolio or want to learn more about this increased volatility may be beneficial long term please give us a call at (610) 825-3540 or email us at email@example.com.
+If you have any questions about investment planning or maintenance or want to make sure your current investments and portfolio align with your long-term financial goals, please call us at (610) 825-3540 or email us at email@example.com.